 Foundational Missions for Areas of Unfinished Learning

-Zearn Math recommends students with significant areas of unfinished learning spend flexible math time or other specific intervention time working on earlier content that is directly tied to core grade-level learning.
+For students with significant areas of unfinished learning from prior grades, Foundational Missions can provide essential bridges to the content they are learning during core instructional time.
 For each Mission of the curriculum, Zearn Math highlights Foundational Missions that point teachers to the specific earlier content areas where grade-level concepts are introduced and developed.
 Zearn Math does not offer a diagnostic test to identify specific intervention areas for students; rather, students should work on the Foundational Mission tied to their current grade-level work.
-For students with areas of unfinished learning from prior grades, Foundational Missions can provide essential bridges to the content students are learning during core instructional time.
+Foundational Missions can be accessed directly from the Mission Page of a Zearn teacher account.